jasonporritt/rg351_m8c/README.md

 Update to latest OS.
 In ArkOS you can do Options > Update while connected to the internet.

 If wifi is enabled you can sometimes hear audible wifi noise on the bus.
 Try disabling wifi before running m8c.

+Try running M8_PERFORMANCE to lock the cpu to performance mode.

 If the alsaloop setup (default) has audio glitches or crashes, you can use the pulseaudio variant of the commands.